zxl777/Aup/README.md

 - System restart automatically resume the process of management.

-# Contact the author, participate in the discussion and development.
+# Contact the author

 Join https://discord.gg/E2Xzbjx
+to participate in the discussion and development.